johanneseising/ts-caldav/readme.md

-# 📅 ts-caldav
+# ts-caldav

 > A lightweight, promise-based TypeScript CalDAV client for syncing calendar data in browser, Node.js, or React Native environments.

-**ts-caldav** helps you interact with CalDAV servers — allowing you to fetch calendars, manage events, and synchronize changes with minimal effort.
+**ts-caldav** helps you interact with CalDAV servers — allowing you to fetch calendars, manage events (including recurring events), and synchronize changes with minimal effort.
 Great for building calendar apps or integrations.

 ---

-## ✨ Features
+## Features

-- 🔐 Credential validation with CalDAV servers
+- Credential validation with CalDAV servers
-- 🗂 Fetch calendar homes and individual calendars
+- Fetch calendar homes and individual calendars
-- 📆 List, create, and delete events
+- List, create (including recurring), and delete events
-- ♻️ Detect event changes using `getctag` and `etag`
+- Detect event changes using `getctag` and `etag`
-- ⚡ Efficient sync with diff-based event updates
+- Efficient sync with diff-based event updates
-- 📦 Built for TypeScript, with full type safety
+- Built for TypeScript, with full type safety

 ---

-## 📦 Installation
+## Installation

 ```bash
 npm install ts-caldav